LiujunChen-site/LiujunChen-site.github.io/_projects/Project 3.md

 ---

 ### Purposes ###
-The purpose of this study is to explore a novel negative regulator of MIF and its role in regulating MIF expression in the context of obesity and insulin resistance has yielded promising results.
-These findings open up new avenues for understanding the complex interplay between MIF signaling and metabolic homeostasis.
+The aim of our investigation is to delve into a novel negative regulator of MIF and its impact on MIF expression within the context of obesity and insulin resistance.
+Our efforts in this direction have yielded promising results, presenting exciting prospects.
+These findings offer fresh insights into the intricate relationship between MIF signaling and metabolic balance.
+Our project recommenced in 2023, involving the feeding of animals from the adipose MIF specific knockout group for further study.

 ### Outcomes ###
 A "Outstanding Oral Presentation" Award in a seminar, 2018.